-Now, the fascinating thing about the Golden Ratio is its plausibility as a natural law.
+The fascinating thing about the Golden Ratio is it isn’t an abstract thought experiment—it appears to be a natural law.

 The human face, for instance, abounds with examples of the Golden Ratio.
 The head forms a golden rectangle with the eyes at its midpoint.
 The mouth and nose are each placed at golden distances between the eyes and the bottom of the chin.
-The spatial relationship of the teeth and the construction of the ear each reflect the ratio too.
+The spatial relationship of the teeth and the construction of the ear each reveal the ratio, too.

-Further, the Golden Ratio is found in the overall proportions of the human body: the different lengths of the finger bones, the makeup of the feet and toes, and even the structure of DNA.
+The Golden Ratio is also found in the overall proportions of the human body, the different lengths of the finger bones, the makeup of the feet and toes, and even the structure of DNA.

-When we apply the Golden Ratio to our purposes, we find that by adjusting the size of various body parts in relation to others, we’re able to immediately improve visual attractiveness.
+By adjusting the size of various body parts in relation to others to align with this ratio, we can improve our visual attractiveness.

 Use this workout and flexible dieting program to lose up to 10 pounds of fat and build muscle in just 30 days…without starving yourself or living in the gym.

-Sandow’s body and principles served as the model for future bodybuilders that became known for their beautifully balanced physiques, like Steve Reeves, Frank Zane, Danny Padilla, Serge Nubret, Bob Paris, and Arnold Schwarzenegger.
+Although he didn’t know it at the time, Sandow’s system for building a beautiful body revolves around the Golden Ratio, and it later served as a model for future bodybuilders who became known for their gracefully powerful physiques, like Steve Reeves, Danny Padilla, Serge Nubret, Bob Paris, and Arnold Schwarzenegger.

 So, then what are these proportions?
-How can we too look like a Greek sculpture?
+And how can we use them to look like a Greek sculpture too?

-Well, it starts with establishing reference points—parts of the body whose sizes will determine how large other parts must be to achieve an overall aesthetic physique.
-Some of these reference points, such as the wrist and knee, don’t change in size as you age or as your conditioning changes.
+It starts with establishing reference points—parts of the body that will determine how large other parts should be to achieve a maximally pleasing whole.
+Some of these reference points, such as the wrist and knee, don’t change in size as you age or gain or lose body fat or muscle.
 Others, such as the waist, do.

 For example, by measuring your wrist size, you can determine how large your upper arms should be, and from that measurement how large your calves should be.
 Your knee size determines how large your upper leg should be, and your waist size tells you how broad your chest and shoulders should be.